JetBrains/Exposed/docs/README.md

 }
 ```

-The latest release version is `0.5.0` and is available on JFrog at `https://tmpasipanodya.jfrog.io/artifactory/releases`.
+The latest release version is `0.5.0` (pegged against `org.jetbrains.exposed:exposed:0.37.2`)
+and is available on JFrog at `https://tmpasipanodya.jfrog.io/artifactory/releases`.

 ## Examples